Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 They also offer a world-class botanical garden, cultural programs (including lei making and hula lessons), walking tours, and even one of the best luaus on the North Shore.

-Waimea Valley is just 10 minutes away from Haleiwa, but it’s just too cool to not include it on this list!
+Waimea Valley Park is just 10 minutes away from Haleiwa, but it’s just too cool to not include it on this list!

 2. Go Snorkeling at Sharks Cove